In questo periodo di Covid 19 e quarantena devi lavarti le mani! Davvero, devi lavartele!

 ways of avoiding repeating words.

-“pasta” is used repeatedly.
+the word “pasta” is used repeatedly.

 Did you eat the pasta?
 Yes, I ate the pasta.
 The pasta was very good.
 Did you make the pasta?
 Can you make the pasta again tomorrow?